ebrakke/logrhythm-grade-keeper/README.md

 I used `redux-thunk` to handle dispatching asynchronous actions for all of the CRUD actions on a student.
 Because I'm using localstorage, everything resolves pretty much immediately, so I do not include any kind of `Loading...` icon in the app.
 However the state does update, so if moved to an API it would be simple to add in the loading UI.

+`redux-act` is used to help keep actions creators and reducers consistent, plus it reduces some of the boilerplate necessary to create actions and reducers.

+I only have 1 reducer because the app state is so small; breaking this out into more reducers and using `combineReducers` would be preferred as the app state continues to grow.

-I used `bootstrap` without any real customization.
+I used `bootstrap` without any customization.
 This makes the app look very generic, however I think that it is great for getting POC apps off the ground.
-Spending time overriding bootstrap defaults would help to make this app look like it's own.
+Spending time overriding bootstrap defaults would help to make this app look unique.

 ## Improvements

 UX - Figuring out how the user is actually using this would help drive better design choices

+Responsive design - this doesn't look great on mobile

+Unit tests - Using jest to test individual components as well as the api methods would help ensure the quality of this code

 More reusable components.
 Right now there is just one form component used to create and edit.
 Tables, Forms, Buttons, etc... should all be generic components with a unified style that can be used throughout the app.

 Sorting and filtering on the table to find students if the list grows large enough.

+More validation - There are definitely more things I have not validated against which would be good to catch in the UI.
+Stripping out leading and trailing spaces, no special characters, etc...